 During a rescue it may be necessary to perform rescue breathing while still in the water if unable to land the casualty safely.
 It is not possible to perform chest compressions in water but rescue breathing can be performed successfully.
-In deep water, the rescuer will need to use a buoyant aid for support to provide rescue breathing.
-Allow the casualty's body to hang vertically in the water.
-This helps to gain a head tilt.
 In shallow water, the casualty should be secured and supported by the rescuer's body or legs or use of the edge such as the side of the pool.
 The principles for resuscitation are similar to those on land.
 The mouth-to-nose technique should be used.